Easy to Difficult Bible Trivia Quiz

 Answer C: Jeremiah.

-God instructed Jeremiah to deliver messages of judgment and repentance.
+God instructed Jeremiah to deliver messages of judgment and repentance, as well as this prophecy.

 He was an Israelite prophet during the 6th and 7th centuries BC.